traitor/Minecraft-Server-Mod/README.md

 hMod
 ====================
+**This project is dead, go find bukkit**

+This project hasn't been updated in at least 5 years, Minecraft is a totally different beast that the one this project was intending to modify.
+It was super fun while it lasted, thanks for stopping by.

 hMod is a server mod for the Minecraft Beta server software.
 This is only the source code, if you don't know how to use this you won't find it useful.

 Compiling